By Dan Aynsley

-In this blog post, we’re delving into the treasure trove of free activities that Liverpool has to offer.
-Whether you’re a budget-conscious traveller or simply seeking an adventure that won’t cost a penny, you’ll discover an array of remarkable experiences that allow you to immerse yourself in the heart and soul of Liverpool.
+In this article, we’re delving into some of the best free activities that Liverpool has to offer.
+Whether you’re a budget-conscious traveller or simply seeking an adventure that won’t cost a penny, you’ll discover some great ways to explore the city on a tight budget.

 1. World Museum

 The World Museum, located on William Brown Street, is a great day out which is suitable for all ages.
-Entry to the museum is free, and it has a wide range of attractions, which are frequently updated to avoid any risk of it becoming stale.
+Entry to the museum is free, and it has a wide range of attractions, which are frequently updated.

 Inside you can dive into the recently refurbished aquarium; or discover the wonders of space through scientific instruments and the Planetarium.

-Further attractions include the Treasure House Theatre, the Bug House, as well as the Jurassic exhibit, and World Cultures gallery and Weston Discovery Centre, the options are not slim.
+Further attractions include the Treasure House Theatre, the Bug House, as well as the Jurassic exhibit, and World Cultures gallery and Weston Discovery Centre.

 The museum also boasts a café and a gift shop where you can drop in at the end of your visit.